Bruteforceman/student_software/README.md

     authorize-telerun
     ```

     Enter your kerb as the username.
-To obtain your token, visit this [site](https://carlguo.scripts.mit.edu:444/serve_tokens.pl) and authenticate with your MIT certificate.
+To obtain your token, visit this [site](https://6.172.scripts.mit.edu:444/serve_tokens.pl) and authenticate with your MIT certificate.
+If you don't have an MIT certificate or have not renewed your certificate since last school year, please generate one using [CertAid](https://ist.mit.edu/mit-apps/certaid) and reboot your computer.
+If the browser prompts you that the site is unsafe, just bypass the safety warning.

 5. (Optional) Configure git to use your favorite editor.
 For example, to use vim: